rek/keyboards/01/build notes.md

 (but its really: 4x6 + 4 + 3)

+## Model notes:

+I got the base plates from back here: https://github.com/joshreve/dactyl-keyboard/tree/75da53f96e389d837055921bd2eb61b58b7787e2

+Note that they seem to be broken in all commits past this one (as on writing, main is [here](https://github.com/joshreve/dactyl-keyboard/commit/dd706f14f9aacfc429160bf5b03b688fdb5ce2f4))

 ## Build notes:

-used normal amoebas and they were ok, made it pretty quick to solder.
+Used normal amoebas and they were ok, made it pretty quick to solder.
+Would use again.

-diode: 1N4148
+Diode to use: 1N4148

-## Firmware:
+## Firmware notes:
 ```
 python3 -m pip install --user qmk
 qmk setup